alanng10/StandInfoTech/Docue/a.md

 The View is attach to ProgramFrame through module View.Frame class Frame.

+1 instant only of class Frame is shown.

+The instant is execute only on Program main thread.

 The View area is entire ProgramFrame.

 The View is any view.